We are still in the early stages of the shift from classroom instruction and eLearning to mobile learning.

 - How do we know mobile learning will work?

 - What is all involved in implementing mobile learning?

 - How much is this going to cost?

 Answering these questions is what Geoffrey Moore refers to in his excellent book on technology adoption as “Crossing the Chasm.”

-Case studies are in many ways similar to design patterns.
+Case studies are similar to design patterns.
 So, to find these successful patterns, where should you look?

-1) Early books and apps on mobile learning – Most early books on mobile learning include a few case studies, although many of these are pilot studies, and not full scale implementations.
-For example, in my book, The Mobile Learning Edge, I have included 8 case studies from different types of organizations.
-Float’s Mobile Learning Primer app has more than 60 examples of mobile learning apps and projects.
+1) Early books and apps on mobile learning – Most early books on mobile learning include a few case studies, although many of these are pilot studies, and not full-scale implementations.
+For example, in my book, The Mobile Learning Edge, I have included 8 case studies from different organizations.
+Float’s Mobile Learning Primer app has over 60 examples of mobile learning apps and projects.

-3) Collections of case studies – We are now just starting to see research reports that are collections of case studies.
+3) Collections of case studies – We are now just seeing research reports that are collections of case studies.
 The first one that has come to my attention is the new report from the eLearning Guild – How Mobile Learning is Done: Nine Case Studies from Around the World by Imogen Casebourne.
 Each case study has the following structure:

 • An overview of the development approach (whether development was internal, outsourced to a supplier, or a mix of both)

 • The training need that prompted the mobile initiative